Roof Installation Guide

 A roof is an area covering the top of a building.
 It is important as it protects the building from rain, snow, sunlight, wind, and extreme temperatures.

-Flat roofs are more common on homes in warmer climates where there is not really any need to worry about rain draining off them.
+• Flat roofs are more common on homes in warmer climates where there is no need to worry about rain draining off them.

-It’s important to ensure that the roof on your home stays in good condition as damage can cause leaks and may make your house very cold and draughty.
+Whatever your roofing material, it’s important to ensure that the roof on your home stays in good condition, as damage can cause leaks and may make your house very cold and draughty.

 Roof solar panels